Get

 Health & Care

-Due to the wide genetic variety within the Domestic Shorthair breed, they are generally a healthy breed, with few health conditions.
+Due to the wide genetic variety within the Domestic Shorthair mixed breed, they are generally healthy, with few health conditions.

-One thing that many Domestic Shorthairs have in common is their love of food, which can result in them becoming overweight.
+One thing that many Domestic Shorthairs and cats in general may have in common is their love of food, which can result in them becoming overweight.
 Obesity in cats is a major problem and can lead to other conditions, including diabetes.
 Make sure to keep an eye on your cat’s weight, encourage them to exercise, and use a diet food with a lower level of calories if your cat is overweight.

 All Domestic Shorthairs have a short coat that’s easy to maintain.
 A quick brush once or twice a week is all your cat will need to stay looking shiny and healthy.

-Any cat breed requires dental care in order to reduce the risk of them developing periodontal disease.
-In between vet checks, you can brush your cat’s teeth, use dental treats, or add a supplement to their drinking water.
+Any cat breed requires dental care in order to reduce the risk of developing periodontal disease.
+In between vet checks, you should try to brush your cat’s teeth regularly, use dental treats, or add a supplement to their drinking water.

 Domestic Shorthair Cat